 Colorado Springs Parked Car DUI Attorneys

 Incredible as it may seem, you can be charged with driving under the influence of alcohol or drugs when you are not actually driving.
-Police can charge you with DUI if you are sitting in a parked car while under the influence.
+Police in Colorado Springs can charge you with DUI if you are sitting in a parked car while under the influence.
 To convict you however, law enforcement must prove that you were driving.
 A driver is defined under Colorado DUI law as a person who has physical control of the vehicle.

 For DUI in a parked car, police officers will look for signs that you had physical control over the vehicle.
 As no single factor will be enough to prove this, charges could be made at the discretion of the arresting officer.
 Regardless of your actual intentions at the time, the officer’s perception of your intention and ability to operate the parked vehicle will factor into your case.
 Questions to be considered include: